Hudfilho/Embedded-Systems/FirstProject/Blinking-Lights.md

 ## 2- Usage

-Follow these steps to tinker your Arduino

 ### Configuration

+Follow these steps to build your circuit:

 ## 3- Base Code